 Switzerland

-In individual cases, third parties may be responsible for the processing of personal data, or there may be joint responsibility with third parties.
-We are happy to provide affected persons with information on the respective responsibility upon request.
+In individual cases, third parties may be responsible for the processing of personal data, or joint responsibility with third parties may exist.
+We are happy to provide affected individuals with information about the respective responsibility upon request.

 Alteme Licht AG